Gastone Gambara

 Gastone Gambara (10 November 1890 – 27 February 1962) was an Italian General who participated in World War I and World War II.
 He excelled during the Italian intervention in favor of the nationalists in the Spanish Civil War.
-During World War II, he had an outstanding role in the North African Campaign and the repression of partisans in Yugoslavia.
+During World War II, he had an outstanding role in the North African campaign and the repression of partisans in Yugoslavia.

 Biography

+First World War

-Born at Imola, Gambara began his military career as a non-commissioned officer before graduating from the Military Academy of Modena.
+Born in Imola, Gambara began his military career as a non-commissioned officer before graduating from the Military Academy of Modena.
 During World War I he served in the Alpini.
+In June 1916 he was wounded on Monte Cengio on the Asiago plateau.
+In late September 1916, he was transferred to the Macedonian front and served with the 62nd Infantry Regiment "Sicilia".
+In March 1917, he was repatriated to Italy and served with the 6th Alpini Regiment on the Alpine front.
+In 1918 he was promoted Major for "war merits" and appointed commander of the 29th Regiment Arditi.
+In the last months of the war, he was awarded three Silver Medals for Military Valor.

+Between the wars

-He was awarded three Silver Medals for Military Valor in 1918.
-After commanding the 18th Alpini Regiment in the early 1920s he held a variety of staff posts.
+After commanding the Alpini Battalion "Edolo" in the early 1920s he held a variety of staff posts.
 He was the chief of staff to Bastico during the Second Italo-Ethiopian War.
+For his contributions during the war, Gambara was awarded the knight's cross of the Military Order of Savoy.
+He was promoted to the rank of colonel in February 1937.
 In November 1938 he was appointed commander of the Corpo Truppe Volontarie, the Italian Corps that fought in the Spanish Civil War.
 He was commander-in-chief of the Cuerpo de Ejercito Legionario during the Catalonia Offensive, and the final offensive of the Spanish Civil War.
 On 30 March his troops occupied Alicante.
 Gambara was Italian ambassador to Spain from 1938 to 1940.